 How to Book: Using Virgin Atlantic Flying Club miles, you can book round-trip flights from the West Coast to Tokyo for 110,000 miles.

 Read our full guide to booking ANA flights using Virgin Atlantic miles.
-And keep in mind that you can transfer points to Virgin from Chase, Citi, and American Express.
+And keep in mind that you can transfer points to Virgin from Chase, Citi, and American Express, and even Capital One.

-Thrifty Tip: Watch for a Citi or American Express transfer bonus to Virgin Atlantic to make this already sweet deal even better.
+Thrifty Tip: We regularly transfer bonuses of 20% to 30% to Virgin Atlantic, like the 30% bonus from Chase ending June 15.
 With a 30% transfer bonus, you could book these flights for as low as 85,000 points!

 Just to underscore how good of a deal this is … these flights typically sell for more than $20,000!